These elegant Asiago Cheese Crisps are proof that three ingredients and ten minutes in the oven can result in something quite special.

 Notes

-- Store any leftover crisps in an airtight container at room temperature for up to 3 days.
-Reheat and re-crisp in a 300°F (150°C) oven for a few minutes.
-Freezing is not recommended as it can affect the texture.
+- Store leftovers in an airtight container at room temperature for up to 3 days.
+Reheat in a 300°F oven for a few minutes to re-crisp.
+Freezing is not recommended.

 Nutrition Information